 late 14c., "to suffocate," from damp (n.).
 Figurative meaning "to deaden (the spirits, etc.)" attested by 1540s.
 Meaning "to moisten" is recorded from 1670s.
 Related: Damped; damping.

 1580s, "dazed," from damp (n.).
 Meaning "slightly wet" is from 1706.
 Related: Dampness.

-Any of various diseases of seedlings that are caused by oomycetes, especially of the genus Pythium, and result in wilting and death.
+- Any of various diseases of seedlings that are caused by oomycetes, especially of the genus Pythium, or by fungi, and result in wilting and death.